deadlyedge/blob-server-ui-next/README.md

 - ~~read user info~~
 - ~~change token~~
 - ~~upload file (batch)~~
-- first time visit get token
+- first time visit get token? for now, you must use an api GET @ your.domain/checkUser
 - ~~use zustand to manage cookies~~

 # tips